Vouk/voukoder-connectors/resolve/README.md

 # Changelog
 ## 0.11.0
-- Fixed timecode is sometimes wrong by one frame
+- Fixed timecode is sometimes off by one frame
 ## 0.10.0
 - Fixed 24bit audio mode
 ## 0.9.0